vinicunca/akar/docs/content/docs/2.pohon/2.components/button.md

 Use the `loading-auto` prop to show the loading icon automatically while the `@click` promise is pending.

-:component-example{name="button-loading-auto-example"}
+:docs-pohon-example{name="button-loading-auto-example"}

-This also works with the [Form](/docs/components/form) component.
+This also works with the [Form](/docs/pohon/components/form) component.

-:component-example{name="button-loading-auto-form-example"}
+:docs-pohon-example{name="button-loading-auto-form-example"}

 ### Loading Icon